tvdtb/java-ci-docker/README.md

 To generate a key pair e.g. for jenkins use (without -f ... it generates your personal keys)
 * `ssh-keygen -t rsa -b 4096 -f keys-jenkins.rsa`
 * or `ssh-keygen -t ed25519 -f keys-jenkins.ed25519`

+Login to gitlab using your project's user, then click on you user's icon (top bar, right side) and choose settings.
+Click ssh keys and add the contents of `keys-jenkins.rsa.pub`

+The following options show how to configure gitlab access, option 1 is the easiest, but option 2.1 the most convenient.

 #### Option 1: Use ssh URLs (easiest option, no network setup required)